 Though best-known as fierce marauders, the Vikings were also wide-ranging sea-traders and hardy settlers with their own artful culture — one that dated back well before the 11th century arrival of Christianity, to pagan times.

-[65, Viking Ship Museum, Oslo; Viking Ship Museum, Roskilde, Denmark] Their remarkable ships are icons of those days of pillage and plunder.
+[65, Viking Ship Museum, Oslo, Norway; Viking Ship Museum, Roskilde, Denmark] Their remarkable ships are icons of those days of pillage and plunder.
 In formidable boats like this — finely crafted of oak — the Vikings ranged far and wide from their Scandinavian homeland.
 Gazing up at the prow of one of these sleek vessels, you can imagine the horror peasants as far away as France, England, or Ireland felt when those redheads on the rampage sailed up their river.
 It's often said that, for generations, the standard close of the prayers for many Europeans was not "amen" but "and deliver us from the Norseman, amen."

 [66, artifacts from Viking Ship Museum, Oslo] While feared raiders, they also had a remarkable sense of beauty and design.
 That's clear in the excavations of the graves of Viking rulers.
 The Vikings worshipped pagan gods and believed in a life after death.
 And they believed you could take it with you.
 In their graves archaeologists have found everything from jewelry to weapons — much of it with an impressive artistic flair.
 Viking chieftains were buried in their ships alongside their possessions — like fine leather accessories, ornately carved sleighs, or even a horse cart decorated with scenes from old Viking sagas.
 Their artistic objects seemed to provide a link between this world and the next.